shapeoko/Docs/content/index.md

 _Never operate the machine without adequate safety gear for the current task.
 Never reach into the machine's operating envelope while it is running.
 Always have a means of safely disabling the machine's motion and spindle.
 Never leave the machine operating un-attended.
 There is an [operating checklist](http://www.shapeoko.com/wiki/index.php/Operating\_Checklist) which should always be followed._

 ##Getting Started

+Please read through the assembly instructions in their entirety.
+If you have any questions or concerns or problems, please post a question on [the project forum](http://www.shapeoko.com/forum/viewforum.php?f=10).
+Lots of people, from diverse backgrounds, many with no prior CNC or woodworking or machining experience have successfully assembled and operated machines.
+Like most things in life, what one gets out of it, reflects the effort and preparation and patience which one exerts.

 It might be helpful to watch an [assembly video](https://www.youtube.com/watch?v=42wzq5vG5rU) (also linked to from the [wiki](http://www.shapeoko.com/wiki/index.php/ShapeOko_2#Assembly_Video)) --- there are a number of others, some of which are on the [Hello World](http://www.shapeoko.com/wiki/index.php/Hello_World) page.